 Instructions

-- Heat the olive oil and butter in a large heavy-bottom pan.
-Add the garlic and sauté for a minute.
+- Heat olive oil and butter in a large skillet over medium heat.
+Add in minced garlic and saute until fragrant, 1-2 minutes.

 Nutrition